-Ravens Basically Took Champions Photo After Beating Patriots In November
+NESN

 If you didn’t know any better, you’d think the Lombardi Trophy was at M&T Bank Stadium on Sunday night.

-The Baltimore Ravens blew doors on the New England Patriots, earning an impressive 37-20 victory in front of a raucous home crowd.
+The Baltimore Ravens blew doors off the New England Patriots, earning an impressive 37-20 victory in front of a raucous home crowd.
 And after the game, members of the Ravens posed for a photo that looked more like something you would see after a Super Bowl.

 Take a look: